christophgil/bash_return/README.md

 # Summary

-bash_return is a Bash Extension written in C for returning values from functions.
+This  Bash extension written in C facilitates returning numeric and string values from functions.

 Status: Experimental.
 Successfully Tested: